 BE a temporary anchor.
 A reliable, sensible and available person – a ”port in a storm’.
 Notice, if you would, how it easy for ‘temporary’ to become ‘permanent.’

 ATTEND to what your pal is doing to take care of themselves.
-Make sure they can see some of those things for themselves.
+Make sure they can see what needs to be done for themselves.

 Find ways to sort out the URGENT, the IMPORTANT and sort it from the URGENT AND IMPORTANT.

-Crisis intervention techniques may be better following seven principles:
+Crisis intervention techniques may be better if they follow these seven principles:

-Simplicity: In a crisis, I respond best to simple procedures.
+Simplicity: In a crisis, I respond best to simple procedures and instructions.
 Simple things have the best chance of having a positive effect on me.
 It is not that I am ‘simple’ but my abilities to change are impaired in a crisis.
 That said, it is a time when we can find the necessary energy to focus on desired change.

-Innovation: Use creativity; there are no specific instructions for every case or circumstance.
+Innovation: Use creativity; there are no specific instructions for any one case or circumstance.

-Proximity: effective support services close by can promote a better sense of safety.
+Proximity: keeping effective support services close by can promote a better sense of safety.

-Immediacy: Crises demand rapid interaction so acting quickly is needed – even so, it is possible for too much haste can generate too little speed and delay the effectiveness of any support services.
+Immediacy: Crises demand rapid interaction so acting quickly is needed.
+Even so, too much haste can generate too little speed and undermine the impact of support services.

-Expectancy: Set up expectations of a reasonable positive outcome and a sense of hope – the situation is manageable.
-There are do-able things to explore.
+Expectancy: Set up expectations of a reasonable outcome and foster a sense of hope – the situation is manageable.
+There are do-able things that can be found.

 - changed physical conditions – accommodation, work and important relationships.